So let's get learning!

 50/2, while their return values are

-At this beginning stage, we'll be able to represent most of the outputs precisely as they are shown in the actual console window of a browser.
+At this beginning stage, we'll be able to represent most, if not all, of the console outputs precisely as they are shown in the actual console of a browser.

 However, once we move on to explore detailed concepts in this course, it would become near impossible to display the output exactly in the way it's done in the browser's console.

 Just to give an example at this point, consider the

 Document.prototype object.
 Go on and type this in the console, and notice what gets returned.

 However, the most interesting part which we can't truly replicate in our custom console snippets is the feature of live-inspecting the object by pressing the small ▸ arrow next to it.